Ida M. Cotten Park

 Community Legacy

-Ida M. Cotten Park is a neighborhood park in Salt Lake City, Utah.
-The park was selected as one of the Reimagine Neighborhood Parks to receive funding from the Parks, Trails, & Open Space General Obligation Bond (GO Bond), approved in November 2022.
+Located in Salt Lake City, Utah, Ida M. Cotten Park might be small, but it packs a punch as a green haven for the Liberty Wells neighborhood.
+This pocket-sized green space was recently selected for improvements as part of the Reimagine Neighborhood Parks initiative, with funding from the Parks, Trails, & Open Space General Obligation Bond (GO Bond) that locals approved back in November 2022.

 Historical Background